raspberrypilearning/comic-character/en/step_7.md

 The switch uses three elements: `<label>`, `<input>`, and `<span>`.

-You have used some of these when you created the character details form.
+You used some of these when you created the character details form.

 --- task ---